major/MySQLTuner-perl/USAGE.md

-    --mysqladmin <path>         Path to a custom mysqladmin executable --mysqlcmd <path>           Path to a custom mysql executable --defaults-file <path>      Path to a custom .my.cnf --defaults-extra-file <path>      Path to a extra custom config file --server-log <path>         Path to explicit log file (error_log)
+    --mysqladmin <path>         Path to a custom mysqladmin executable --mysqlcmd <path>           Path to a custom mysql executable --defaults-file <path>      Path to a custom .my.cnf --defaults-extra-file <path>      Path to an extra custom config file --server-log <path>         Path to explicit log file (error_log)

 # PERFORMANCE AND REPORTING OPTIONS